-Paula is EBinRA’s people champion.
+Paula is the EBinRA Human Resources Director.
 She has supported business leaders for more than 18 years by creating HR practices and policies tailored to their organization’s needs in a variety of industries across the United States.
 She builds, manages and also advises effective and efficient employee relations, HR operations and administration, and benefits teams.
 In particular, she excels at providing customized and culturally-resonant employee relations, compliance, administration and process improvement solutions, including conducting employee investigations and mediations, culture and compliance training seminars, HR crisis management and other sensitive, high-risk matters such as restructuring and code of conduct/ethics violations.

 In her free time, Paula volunteers with HomeFront in Trenton, NJ working with clients participating in the SHINE program.
 She is also a former board member of The Career Wardrobe in Philadelphia, PA which provides training, clothing and other employment assistance for women in transition looking to enter the workforce.

 Ashley is the PR and Communications Associate for EBinRA and the VictimsVoice brand.
 She is currently a student at Syracuse University studying Political Science and Public Relations, as well as Communications at the Newhouse School.
 She loves to write and has recently become interested in blogging, social and digital media, and photography.
 Since the beginning of her freshman year in college, she has written for Odyssey, an online media company that allows users to write and share content, and in June of 2018, she assumed the position as President for the Syracuse team of Odyssey writers.